CdFerneding/PokeWars/README.md

 Mode can be switched with:
 R -> "Run": handling pokemon
 B -> "Build": infrastructure, buildings
-P -> "Place": placing new pokemon (SHOULD NOT BE NECESSARY IN THE FINAL VERSION!)
+P -> "Place": placing new pokemon (IS DELETED IN THE FINAL VERSION!)

 ### Moving Pikachu:
 #### Game Mode: R